 We caution that the above expression assumes a non-self gravitating, isothermal accretion disc, and is not tested for all disc properties or thermodynamics.
-Furthermore, it is known that gas dynamics in the gap-opening regime become highly nonlinear, and the resulting torque can have nontrivial dependence on disc parameters \citep{Duffell2014}, especially when resolving gas close to the perturber \citep{Derdzinski2019}.
+Furthermore, it is known that gas dynamics in the gap-opening regime become highly nonlinear, and the resulting torque can have nontrivial dependence on disc parameters \citep{Duffell2014}, especially when resolving gas close to the perturber \citep{Derdzinski2019} or when gaps are particularly steep \citep{ChenZhang2020}.
 However, due to the majority of stellar masses being below the gap-opening threshold, the correction has minor implications for the outcome of AGN stars (discussed in Section~\ref{sec:outcomes}).

 Additionally, orbital angular momentum loss occurs due to GW radiation from interaction with the central SMBH, which, assuming a circular inspiral, results in a separation evolution \citep{Peters64} \be \dot{r}_{\rm GW} = -\frac{64}{5} \frac{G^3}{c^5} \frac{(M_{\rm BH} + M_*)^3}{(1+1/q)(1+q)} \frac{1}{r^3} \ee where $G$ is the gravitational constant, and $c$ is the speed of light.